Balineisenbart/Push_Swap/README.md

 # Push_Swap

+check if malloc fails, does it need to be freed?

 Step 1: Parse Input
 X ---- Convert input arguments into integers and store them in stack A.
 X ---- Ensure error handling: